 In particular, it addresses the question of how long to make the transverse cable, or, to put it another way, how low to mount the cable yoke.
-With most cantilevers, the mechanic has considerable latitude in setting up this cable system, and it makes a real difference in the performance of the brakes what he or she does, especially with the newer "low-profile" cantilevers.
+With most cantilevers, the mechanic has considerable latitude in setting up this cable system, and it makes a real difference in the performance of the brakes, especially with the newer "low-profile" cantilevers.

 "Mechanical advantage", or "leverage" is the ratio between how much you get out of a linkage and how much you put in.
 Mechanical advantage may be looked at as a ratio of forces or as a ratio of distances.
 Imagine a simple lever with a pivot (fulcrum) 1/3 of the way along it: